polettix/blog/_posts/2016-10-09-dokku-your-tiny-paas.md

 ## Backing Services

-As we saw in the previous section, each service instance runs inside its own container and is quite isolated from the other ones, even though they actually run on the same node.
+As we saw in a previous [section](#then-we-think-were-ready-but), each service instance runs inside its own container and is quite isolated from the other ones, even though they actually run on the same node.
 That's what makes [Dokku][] powerful: it allows you to run multiple services, which might each have their own quirk about filesystem, configurations, running processes, library versions and so on, but still guarantee that they will play nicely in the same host.

 One of the consequences is that you have to take explicit actions to have them share files/directories: in our case, we wanted the `web` and